svenjungnickel/hayahaycafe/content/pages/start.md

 ---
 ## It's Happening - Reopening our doors!

-#### Sept 21, 2022
+**Sept 21, 2022**

-We are happy to welcome you back to our Caf with safety precautions in place to protect you, our beloved customers and employees.
+We are happy to welcome you back to our cafe with safety precautions in place to protect you, our beloved customers and employees.

 <p>&nbsp;</p>